LightTable/Clojure/README.md

 The official Clojure language plugin for Light Table.

+## Supported Clojure versions

+This plugin requires projects Clojure 1.5.1 and higher.
+Starting with 0.2.0 this plugin will only be maintained for projects with Clojure 1.7.0 and higher.

+## Supported ClojureScript versions

+This plugin works for projects on recent versions of ClojureScript e.g. 1.7.X.
+For projects with ClojureScript versions 0.0-2341 and higher, Clojure 1.7.0 is required.

 ## First ClojureScript Repl

 Welcome first time ClojureScript users!
 Please see [David Nolen's tutorial](https://github.com/swannodette/lt-cljs-tutorial) to get familiar with ClojureScript and comfortable with LightTable's repl.
 Note while doing that tutorial you were in a namespace.
 A namespace is necessary for a LightTable repl.
 Once you have finished the tutorial, create your own ClojureScript project with `lein new mies my-project` and eval there.
 If you want to add dependencies to your project, read the [below section](#clojurescript-eval) as that requires a different type of LightTable connection.